 After the sharing time, the children under 11 head out to their Sunday school classes (ages 3 and up) with the Sunday school teachers, or to the creche (0-3 years) with their parents while the youth and adults continue with a time of prayer, and a short time of praise followed by our weekly Bible study usually taught by our pastor which lasts for around 40 minutes – all our recent studies and more can be found from the teaching menu at the top of each page.

 We end our services with a short time of praise (usually a single song) and prayer and then spend time together with each other (we like to call it our church family) for a while over tea/coffee and a biscuit or two.
-There’s no set time that the doors are closed, but typically the service finishes around 12.15pm and everyone leaves by around 1pm.
+There’s no set time that the doors are closed, but typically the service finishes around noon and everyone leaves for home by around 1pm.

 We would love to see you at our Sunday morning service and there is no dress code to follow as such – everyone dresses as they feel is appropriate and/or comfortable.